Can You Use A Cash-Out Refinance To Buy A Second Home?

 - Qualify for the second-home mortgage, if one is still needed.

 This can be appealing for homeowners with substantial equity but limited liquid savings.
+It can also be risky if the new refinance payment leaves too little room for the second-home payment, taxes, insurance, maintenance and reserves.

 Eligibility Requirements